fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

   <figcaption>{{ mainImage.figcaption }}</figcaption>
 </figure>

-(Note: as I type this three weeks later, we’re about to re-enter tighter Covid restrictions, so I feel very grateful to have had the opportunity for a much-needed change of scenery when we did, as it wouldn’t be possible now.
-I’m also thankful to everywhere we stayed for their care in taking the appropriate precautions for the benefit of their guests and generally for keeping going under trying cicumstances.)
+_Note: as I type this three weeks later, we’re about to re-enter tighter Covid restrictions, so I feel grateful to have had the opportunity for a much-needed change of scenery when we did, as it wouldn’t be possible now.
+I’m also thankful to everywhere we stayed for their care in taking appropriate precautions for their guests and generally for keeping going under trying cicumstances._

 In 2020 it's been pretty difficult to holiday abroad for two reasons: firstly, the small matter of a global pandemic; and secondly, the arrival of our Border Terrier puppy, Rudy.
 So we decided to make the most of our beautiful homeland, Scotland, and go on a road trip.